edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

         + Full Stack Project (server + database + front end)

-### 4. Instructor Do (10 minutes)
+### 4. Instructor Do (5 minutes)
-* Google timer, set it to 10 minutes, put your volume up
+* Google timer, set it to 5 minutes, put your volume up

 * Engage the students to see who has any pre-work issues.

+> Everyone open up Sublime Text on their computer.
+If you don't have it, then start downloading it and installing it now.

-* Everyone either go to terminal or git bash and run this command:
+> Everyone either go to terminal or git bash and run this command:

 ```git```